Kirribilli & Milsons Point HPAA

 Council obtained this for the Kirribilli and Milsons Point 40km/h High Pedestrian Activity Area (HPAA) in order to create traffic calming devices and 40km/h signage.

-Due to the outcomes of consultation, the project was split into two stages:
+Due to the outcomes of consultation, the construction project was split into two stages:

-- Stage 1 (complete): works included the construction of 11 speed calming devices: four flush and two raised road threshold treatments, four continuous footpath treatments, and one raised pedestrian crossing.
+- Stage 1 (complete 2020): construction of 11 speed calming devices: four flush and two raised road threshold treatments, four continuous footpath treatments, and one raised pedestrian crossing.

 This will make the area safer and more attractive for residents and visitors.

-The map below shows the location of the new speed calming devices, Stage 1 in PINK and Stage 2 in BLUE.
+The map below shows the two construction stages of the new speed calming devices: Stage1 PINK / Stage2 BLUE

 Initial consultation with TfNSW was undertaken for Stage 2.
 Some of the sites did not meet the TfNSW pedestrian crossing requirements due to low pedestrian numbers.
 However special consideration has been given to the proposed devices and consequently, TfNSW is willing to provide exemptions for the proposed raised pedestrian crossings at the following sites;